tcort/text-to-cw/README.md

 ## Versioning and Releases

-`text-to-cw` releases once a year on July 1st.
+`text-to-morse` releases once a year on July 1st.
 The version number corresponds to the year the software collection was released.
-For example, on July 1, 2038, `text-to-cw` `v2038` will be released.
+For example, on July 1, 2038, `text-to-morse` `v2038` will be released.

 ## Contributing